ProwlingLynx/ProwlingLynx/blogs/blog_1.md

 ---
 ## Wins
  1. I was able to send out 5 job applications.
- 2. I was able to solve a medium-level problem within my own time limit.
+ 2. I was able to solve a medium-level problem within my time limit.
  3. I learned a bit more about the importance of time management.
 ---
 ## Today's happenings and why I think Murphy's Law is a thing